VENGEAANCE/Codewars/8 kyu Fundamentals /solution55.md

   //need a for loop
   //need an if statement: if i doesn't equal + or - 1 return [i]
-  //return null if nothing catches in the if statement
+  //return null if nothing catches in the if statement.